iBitter-Stack: A Multi-Representation Ensemble Learning Model for Accurate Bitter Peptide Identification: Results and Discussions

 Table~\ref{tab:lit-cv-comparison} and Table~\ref{tab:lit-comparison} present a comprehensive performance comparison between the proposed model and several state-of-the-art bitter peptide classifiers, evaluated under both 10-fold cross-validation and independent test set protocols.
 To ensure fairness and replicability, results are compared using the same splits and evaluation standards reported in the respective studies.

 In the 10-fold cross-validation setting (Table~\ref{tab:lit-cv-comparison}), traditional models such as \textit{iBitter-SCM} and \textit{BERT4Bitter} show moderate performance, with accuracies below 88\% and MCCs under 0.75.
 Mid-generation models like \textit{iBitter-Fuse} and \textit{iBitter-DRLF} demonstrate more balanced predictive behavior, achieving MCCs of 0.84 and 0.78, respectively.
-The recent iBitter-GRE model, which integrates ESM-2 embeddings with handcrafted descriptors in a stacking framework, yields an accuracy of 86.3\%, specificity of 87.1\%, and MCC of 0.73—promising but still behind our proposed approach.
+The recent iBitter-GRE model, which integrates ESM-2 embeddings with handcrafted descriptors in a stacking framework, yields an accuracy of 86.3\%, specificity of 87.1\%, and MCC of 0.73, promising but still behind our proposed approach.
 In stark contrast, our model achieves near-perfect results with an accuracy of 99.8\%, MCC of 0.99, and an AUROC of 0.99.
 This substantial performance margin underscores the effectiveness of our stacking-based ensemble framework and its ability to generalize well across cross-validation folds.

 The independent test set results (Table~\ref{tab:lit-comparison}) further validate the superiority of our model in real-world settings.
 It achieves the highest specificity (97.2\%) among all models, along with a strong sensitivity (95.4\%), and matches the top MCC (0.92) achieved by iBitter-GRE.
-Although iBitter-GRE attains the highest sensitivity (98.4\%), it exhibits lower specificity (93.8\%), suggesting a greater tendency for false positives.
-UniDL4BioPep, another recent model leveraging ESM-2 embeddings, reports solid results (MCC: 0.87, AUROC: 0.98), but lacks feature-level diversity—unlike our approach, which explicitly combines biochemical descriptors with deep embeddings for enhanced robustness.
+Although iBitter-GRE and our proposed model achieve similar MCC scores on the independent test set, iBitter-Stack introduces several key advancements in both design and generalizability.
+A closer examination reveals that iBitter-Stack achieves a more balanced sensitivity-specificity trade-off (95.4\% and 97.2\%, respectively), compared to iBitter-GRE (98.4\% and 93.8\%).
+This balance suggests better control over both false positives and false negatives, improving reliability in real-world applications.
+Furthermore, the advantage of iBitter-Stack becomes more evident under 10-fold cross-validation.
+While iBitter-GRE's performance drops notably (Accuracy = 86.3\%, MCC = 0.73), iBitter-Stack maintains high consistency (Accuracy = 99.8\%, MCC = 0.99), indicating stronger generalization across varying data splits.

+Architecturally, unlike iBitter-GRE, which employs a fixed set of three base learners, iBitter-Stack systematically constructs a diverse pool of 56 base models by combining various encoding and classifier schemes.
+It then dynamically selects only those surpassing strict performance thresholds (MCC $>$ 0.8, Accuracy $>$ 90\%).
+This selective ensemble strategy enhances both robustness and adaptability.
+In addition, we adopt a meta-level fusion approach that leverages soft probability vectors rather than early concatenation of embeddings and handcrafted features.
+This reduces redundancy, encourages smoother decision boundaries, and improves interpretability.
+Collectively, these innovations render iBitter-Stack not only highly competitive in predictive performance but also more modular, extensible, and better suited for future deployment in bioactivity prediction pipelines.